 STUDENT NAME:

-TIME AND DATE OF STUDENT CON FERENCE:
+TIME AND DATE OF STUDENT CONFERENCE:

 CONDUCT CODE VIOLATION:

-The concept behind the "Restitution in activities than not participate bec er for students to participate
+The concept behind the "Restitution Contract" stems from the belief that it is better for students to participate in activities than not participate because of ineligibility or suspension.

-In developing this OPTION for stude they must assume in becoming an a serious and are concerned about ac interest.
-To do that we ask for pare Contract.
-We sincerely hope that st adult.
-Students tions (substance ental involvemen need to know that the school, use or abuse of any kind) tha it in the development and man parents, and teachers are at are not in their best pagement of the Restitution
+In developing this OPTION for students, we hope to encourage better student awareness for the responsibility they must assume in becoming an adult.
+Students need to know that the school, parents, and teachers are serious and are concerned about actions (substance use or abuse of any kind) that are not in their best interest.
+To do that we ask for parental involvement in the development and management of the Restitution Contract.
+We sincerely hope that students and parents take positive steps to correct the problem.

-FIRST OFFENSE - 15 HOURS - Self , Community/Scl nool, Team Activity
+FIRST OFFENSE - 15 HOURS - Self, Community/School, Team Activity

-RESITUTION PLAN (What is student t going to do?)
+RESITUTION PLAN (What is student going to do?)
 (Why?)

 1

 Date:

 2

-Date:
+Data

 3

-Date:
+Data

 DEADLINE FOR COMPLETION:

 METHOD FOR EVALUATION:

 This plan has been discussed with Date:

-Failure to complete the contract on date of failure to meet contract stip of a restitution contract.
+Failure to complete the contract on time means student reverts to a three (3) week suspension beginning on date of failure to meet contract stipulations.
+Signing below will indicate acknowledgement of the acceptance of a restitution contract.

-Parent Date Student Date

-Administration Date Coach/Director of Activity Date
+Parent Date Student Date Administration Date Coach/Director of Activity Date

-Item: IGDK-E

-Amended 2/91 page 1 of 1